fdzr/lscdiscovery/README.md

 Each corpus contains four version of the original dataset (raw, tokenized, lemmatized and post-tagged).

 Annotated development data with sampled uses, clusterings, change scores, visualizations, and more stats are available [here](https://zenodo.org/record/6300105).

+#### Issues related to annotated development data regarding their indices

+The file uses of each word has different fields.
+Some of them are *lemma*, *context* and *indexes_target_token*.
+The *indexes_target_token* field recovers a substring from the *context* field, this substring is a word derived from the *lemma* field.

+**Example**

+    *lemma*: sexo

+    *context*:  136.
+Los apellidos de familia no varían de terminación para los diferentes sexos; y así se dice «don Pablo Herrera», «doña Juana Hurtado», «doña Isabel Donoso».
+137 (b).

+    *indexes_target_token*: 75:81

+    After retrieving the substring, the result is: *sexos;* instead of *sexo*

+**Note**: Many usage files contain this common error, please be careful when working with these files.
+A new version of these files will be available very soon.

 ## Target words